Laona State Bank

 Laona, Wisconsin · FDIC Cert #11601

-Laona State Bank is an FDIC-insured bank (Certificate #11601) with $265M in total assets and $246M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Laona, Wisconsin, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 2.46%.
-BankHealthData assigns a composite Health Grade of D (43/100).
+This is the FDIC profile for Laona State Bank, an FDIC-insured bank (Certificate #11601) with $265M in total assets and $246M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Laona, Wisconsin, the bank maintains a Tier 1 capital ratio of 9.98% (Well-Capitalized) and a nonperforming loan ratio of 2.46%.
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Laona State Bank (FDIC cert 11601) is a community bank — $265M in total assets, $246M in deposits, serving the Laona, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.98% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is elevated: non-performing loan ratio of 2.46% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is very high: 40.8% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.